 i also found myself particularly drawn to yanzi, a collaboration between artemide and shanghai-based neri & hu which resembles birds perching on a wire, merging nature and technology, as well as the innovative harry h pendant lamp, a collaboration between artemide’s vice president carlotta de bevilacqua and laura pessoni.

 a hybrid optical device that represents a change in the light design paradigm by bringing together led and oled to make the most of both technologies, the harry h pendant is an interpretation of the most advanced technology combined with the tradition of hand blown-glass. within the soft geometry of a blown glass diffuser, two separate optical devices which work together to provide a light quality suited to the surroundings and best possible performance output.

 and here’s a special treat for all of you who’ve stuck it out to the end of the post – a special salone dispatches video from ddn following our little tour, which will give you an insight into just how much we packed in to 3 short hours and a little peek at the other stops on our tour include gianfranco ferré home, roberto cavalli home interiors, annibale colombo, poliform and natuzzi!

-many thanks to dnn magazine for putting together such a wonderful tour and to my fellow design bloggers for being such great company on the day – sending virtual hugs to tiffany, annie, agata, desiree, judith, mette, holly, ula, anastasia, wendy, riikka, claudio, massimo, valentina and alessia!
+this post is sponsored by dnn magazine who put together such a wonderful tour and to my fellow design bloggers for being such great company on the day – sending virtual hugs to tiffany, annie, agata, desiree, judith, mette, holly, ula, anastasia, wendy, riikka, claudio, massimo, valentina and alessia!